awsdocs/aws-snowball-user-guide/doc_source/BestPractices.md

 ## Resource Best Practices for AWS Snowball<a name="resource-best-practices"></a>

 Following are approaches that we recommend for working with Snowball and your data resources, along with a few additional important points:
-+ The 10 free days for performing your on\-premises data transfer start the day after the Snowball arrives at your data center, and stop when you ship the appliance back out\.
++ The 10 free days for performing your on\-premises data transfer start the day after the Snowball arrives at your data center, and stop when you ship the device back out\.
 + The **Job created** status is the only status in which you can cancel a job\.
 When a job changes to a different status, it can’t be canceled\.
 + For import jobs, don't delete your local copies of the transferred data until the import into Amazon S3 is successful at the end of the process\.
 As part of your process, be sure to verify the results of the data transfer\.
 + We recommend that you have no more than 500,000 files or directories within each directory\.